 Senior Managers evaluate the strategic planning process on the basis of whether or not goals and performance measures have contributed to the achievement of the agency's mission.
-Feedback from the Commission Board, Quality Assurance, staff, consumers, consumer advocacy groups and other key stakeholders is used to assess the agency's past and current status, possible solutions to potential barriers to employment outcomes and action plans which have led or will lead to improvement(s) in service delivery.
+Feedback from the SCCB Board of Commissioners, Quality Assurance, staff, consumers, consumer advocacy groups and other key stakeholders is used to assess the agency's past and current status, possible solutions to potential barriers to employment outcomes and action plans which have led or will lead to improvement(s) in service delivery.